Workers’ Compensation in Inwood, Manhattan

 2/3 X weekly salary X % of disability = weekly cash benefit

 The maximum benefit amount is based on the New York State Average Weekly Wage for the previous calendar year and adjusts every July 1.
-More information and the schedule of benefits can be found here.

 These benefits were made available to those thought to be most affected by rising costs.
 They are only available to those who are classified as permanently and 100% disabled as the result of a work-related injury that occurred before 1979.